Royal Denbigh Rifles: Commanders

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 From 1760 to 1813 the uniform was similar to that of the regular infantry of the line, with blue facings on the red coat.
 On conversion to rifles in 1813 he uniform changed to Rifle green with blue facings.
-As a battalion of the Royal Welch Fusiliers it adopted that regiment's red uniform with blue facings.Parkyn.
+As a battalion of the Royal Welch Fusiliers it adopted that regiment's red uniform with blue facings.